 The heart has four chambers.
 The top two chambers are the left and right atrium while the lower two chambers are the left and right ventricle.
 The right side of your heart receives blood that doesn’t have much oxygen in it.
 It pumps blood to the lungs.
 The left side of your heart receives the oxygenated blood from your lungs and pumps it to the rest of your body.

 As kids are fascinated by the heart, it makes a wonderful topic to study.
 Your children will enjoy coloring the heart, learning about the different parts, and making model hearts at home.
 Your kids can listen to their hearts beat with a homemade stethoscope.

 Heart Worksheets & Printables

 These printables, worksheets, experiments, and websites will answer questions your kids may have about the heart and how it works.

-We also have a whole new series of Human Anatomy Freebies & Instant Downloads, including anatomy notebooking research journals series, human body systems labeling and diagramming worksheets, anatomy worksheets, human body systems vocabulary copywork, body systems reading comprehension science unit, and more!
+We also have a whole new series of free human anatomy printables, including anatomy notebooking research journals series, human body systems labeling and diagramming worksheets, anatomy worksheets, human body systems vocabulary copywork, body systems reading comprehension science unit, and more!